CAU-Capstone-PPL/CafePlugGuardian-Hardware/README.md

                 * https://tasmota.github.io/docs/Commands/#management
                 * reset 5: Reset while maintaining Wi-Fi settings
                 * reset 6: Reset while maintaining Wi-Fi and MQTT
+    6. Rule activation
+        * Currently, the rule set in user_config_override.h does not work immediately.
+        * You must enter the console and activate the rule with the following command.
+        * Rule1 1
+        * Reboot the plug after activating the rule.
+        * If we find a way to activate it automatically without having to activate it manually, we will fix it.

 * How to use Smart Plug
     * [CafePlugGuardian-Client](https://github.com/CAU-Capstone-PPL/CafePlugGuardian-Client)